Donald Trump Relentlessly Criticized Obama For Golfing, But Has Already Golfed Far More Than Obama

-Donald Trump was relentless in his criticism of Barack Obama’s golf habits, but now that he’s become president Trump has already golfed 16 times and is set to far outpace his predecessor in trips to the links.
+Donald Trump was relentless in his criticism of Barack Obama’s golf habits, but now that he’s become president, Trump has already golfed 16 times and is set to far outpace his predecessor in trips to the links.

 Trump was seen again this Sunday making a trip to his Trump International Golf Course, with photographers catching him driving a cart and practicing his putting, CNN reported.
-It marked Trump’s 16th visit to a golf course since his Inauguration Day.
+It marked Trump’s 16th visit to a golf course since his inauguration.

 As CNN noted, Barack Obama didn’t make his first trip to the golf course until nearly 100 days into his presidency, with the first documented trip coming on April 26, 2009.
 The first 100 days were a particularly busy time for Obama, as he navigated through one of the biggest economic declines in decades and pushed through the nearly $1 trillion stimulus plan.